JNSresearcher/SOLVERS_BCGSTAB_GMRES/SOLVERS/README.md

-&emsp; Some results of my research on the `BiConjugate Gradient STABilization` (BCGSTAB) method and
+&emsp; Some results of my research on the `BiConjugate Gradient STABilization` (BiCGSTAB) method and
 the `Generalized Minimum RESidual` Method (GMRES) for solving a linear system.

  &emsp;Fortran codes are based on published algorithms:

-- the algorithm BCGSTAB is presented in Xianyi Zeng's lectures :  Algorithm 2.3 Lecture Note 7
+- the algorithm BiCGSTAB is presented in Xianyi Zeng's lectures :  Algorithm 2.3 Lecture Note 7
 <https://utminers.utep.edu/xzeng/2017spring_math5330/MATH_5330_Computational_Methods_of_Linear_Algebra_files/ln07.pdf>
 - the algorithm GMRES is presented in Wikipedia (Matlab/Octave version):
 <https://en.wikipedia.org/wiki/Generalized_minimal_residual_method>